martincostello/update-dotnet-sdk/README.md

 repository was updated to produce builds of .NET 8.0 Release Candidate 1.

-In this scenario, to keep receiving daily builds of the .NET 8.0 preview 7 SDK, the `channel` input can be used to specify a specific branch to use to obtain the latest .NET SDK version from.
+In this scenario, to keep receiving daily builds of the .NET 8.0 preview 7 SDK (i.e. the next version to be officially released), the `channel` input can be used to target a specific branch to obtain the latest .NET SDK version from.

-For example, the following workflow will update to the latest daily build of the .NET 8.0 SDK from the `8.0.1xx-preview7` channel which corresponds to the `release/8.0.1xx-preview7` branch of the .NET SDK installer repository.
+For example, the following actions YAML will update to the latest daily build of the .NET 8.0 SDK from the `8.0.1xx-preview7` channel which, corresponds to the `release/8.0.1xx-preview7` branch of the .NET SDK installer repository.